pfalcon/pycopy/docs/unix/quickref.rst

 .. option:: -i

     Enables inspection.
-When this flag is set, MicroPython will enter the interactive REPL mode after the command, module or script has finished.
+When this flag is set, interpreter will enter the interactive REPL mode after the command, module or script has finished.
     This can be useful for debugging the state after an unhandled exception.
-    Also see the :envvar:`MICROPYINSPECT` environment variable.

 .. option:: -O | -O<level> | -OO...